raahulahlawat/Docker/Docker_Document.md

 sudo docker container logs (container_id)
 ```

-## To know the ongoing proccess in container (running container)
+## To know the ongoing process in a container (running container)

 ```
 sudo docker container top (container_id)
 ```

-## To know the state of the containers running in background (memory usage, cpu, etc.)
+## To know the state of the containers running in the background (memory usage, cpu, etc.)

 ```
 sudo docker container stats